The verdict is in. Most companies that use infographics for marketing and sales find them to be effective according to Infographic World.

 In the Company Analytics Infographic template, not only are the objects fully editable, they come with built-in animation as well.
 Google Slides is all you need to change the shape, color, size, and position of the objects.

 This Google Slides infographic template also has 60 color schemes for you to choose from.
 Switching schemes takes only one click.
 Charts automatically update when you plug in your own data.
 You’ll also love the included font icons kit with 500+ icons.

 This awesome Google infographic template is a must-have to create a presentation with data in 3D infographics or showcase events in a clean and creative timeline graphic.
 If you're new to infographics and learning how to make an infographic in Google Slides, there's a help guide that'll come in handy.

 Skybiz Infographic Pack brings you more than 145 effective infographics with creative data visualization.
 Slides come in 16:9 aspect ratio, which is the ideal size for infographic presentations.
 These infographics are fully editable in Google Slides and have pre-built transition animations.
 You also get maps of Europe, the United States, Asia, and Australia.

 Aside from charts and graphs, the Premax Infographic Pack also includes well-designed tables that won’t put your audience to sleep.
-You can customize as much as you want.
-Changing the color, size, and position of each object doesn’t require any special graphic design software; everything is editable Google Slides.
 You also get elegant transition animations, maps, and 500+ font icons.